 Tell your child to rinse the mouth with warm water after every meal.

 There is no vaccine available to prevent this disease, but certain precautions that can be taken to reduce the risk are:

-Areas like daycare center and playschool should be disinfected with soap and water, and then with diluted chlorine bleach.
+Areas like daycare centers and playschool should be disinfected with soap and water and then with diluted chlorine bleach.